 How does the employer paid tuition program work?

-Here’s how it works: we interview you and if you’re selected, we hire you to become a Burke Williams employee based upon our Tuition for Service Agreement (“TSA”).
+Here’s how it works: We’ve developed an extended interview process that allows us to get to know you and allows you to decide if this is the right career for you.
+Once this process is completed, and you’re selected, we hire you to become a Burke Williams employee based upon our Tuition for Service Agreement (“TSA”).
 In the TSA, you’ll commit to working at Burke Williams for a minimum of two years after you graduate (getting paid top wages with benefits during your entire two years).
 In return, Burke Williams will agree to pay all of your tuition and fees while you study and train at the Burke Williams Academy of Massage Therapy.
 They will also pay for your MBLEx test and CAMTC application so that you can become a certified therapist in the state of California.

 Do I get paid while I’m in school?

 Yes.
-When you are accepted into the program you become a Burke Williams employee.
-You’ll be paid $10 per hour for every hour you are in class (600 total hours) and will be eligible for the Burke Williams Employee Benefits program.
+Once you’ve completed our extended interview process which includes the first 70 hours of your education and you are accepted into the program, you become a Burke Williams employee.
+You’ll be paid minimum wage for every remaining hour you are in class (530 total hours) and will be eligible for the Burke Williams Employee Benefits program.
 When you graduate from the program and begin working as a massage therapist at a Burke Williams location, you’ll automatically be moved to our standard massage therapist compensation program.

 Do I get to practice massage while I’m in school?